Anne of Green Gables: Tourism and merchandising

 The Green Gables farmhouse is located in Cavendish, Prince Edward Island.
-Many tourist attractions on Prince Edward Island have been developed based on the fictional Anne, and provincial licence plates once bore her image.
+Many tourist attractions on Prince Edward Island have been developed based on the fictional Anne, and provincial license plates once bore her image.
 Balsam Hollow, the forest that inspired the Haunted Woods and Campbell Pond, the body of water which inspired The Lake of Shining Waters, both described in the book, are located in the vicinity.
 In addition, the Confederation Centre of the Arts has featured the wildly successful Anne of Green Gables musical on its mainstage every summer for over five decades.
-The Anne of Green Gables Museum is located in Park Corner, PEI, in a home that inspired L.M.
-Montgomery.
+The Anne of Green Gables Museum is located in Park Corner, PEI, in a home that inspired L. M. Montgomery.

 The province and tourist facilities have highlighted the local connections to the internationally popular novels.
 Anne of Green Gables has been translated into 36 languages.
 "Tourism by Anne fans is an important part of the Island economy".
 Merchants offer items based on the novels.

+In 2019, Canadian publishing company Bradan Press crowdfunded a Scottish-Gaelic translation of Anne of Green Gables, titled Anna Ruadh, through the crowdfunding website Kickstarter.
+The book, released in 2020, is the first Scottish-Gaelic translation of Anne of Green Gables.

-The novel has been very popular in Japan, where it is known as Red-haired Anne (赤毛のアン (Akage no An)), and where it has been included in the national school curriculum since 1952.
+The novel has been popular in Japan, where it is known as Red-haired Anne (赤毛のアン (Akage no An)), and where it has been included in the national school curriculum since 1952.
 'Anne' is revered as "an icon" in Japan, especially since 1979 when this story was broadcast as anime, Anne of Green Gables.
 Japanese couples travel to Prince Edward Island to have civil wedding ceremonies on the grounds of the Green Gables farm.
 Some Japanese girls arrive as tourists with red-dyed hair styled in pigtails, to look like Anne.
 In 2014, the Asadora 'Hanako to Anne', which was about Hanako Muraoka, the first person to translate Anne into Japanese, was broadcast and Anne became popular among old and young alike.

 A replica of the Green Gables house in Cavendish is located in the theme park Canadian World in Ashibetsu, Hokkaido, Japan.
 The park was a less expensive alternative for Japanese tourists instead of traveling to P.E.I.
 The park hosted performances featuring actresses playing Anne and Diana.
 The theme park is open during the summer season with free admission, though there are no longer staff or interpreters.

 The Avonlea theme park near Cavendish and the Cavendish Figurines shop have trappings so that tourists may dress like the book's characters for photos.
 Souvenir shops throughout Prince Edward Island offer numerous foods and products based on details of the 'Anne Shirley' novels.
 Straw hats for girls with sewn-in red braids are common, as are bottles of raspberry cordial soda.